-Foods Breakfast cereals Choose one that is low in sugar and salt content and add flavour by serving with fruit - use fresh fruit, lightly stewed fruit or canned fruit, but fresh fruit is best Yogurts and fromage frais Buy plain, unsweetened varieties and mix them in equal quantities with fresh fruit or fruit puree Biscuits, cookies, puddings, cakes and ice cream Give a small serving and add some extra fruit or dried fruit on the side Packet puddings Give a small serving along with some slices of fresh fruit Vegetable sauces Add in some herbs or spices for more flavouring and more nutrients Cheese sauces Use small amounts and add some extra grated cheese Pizzas Before heating in the oven add some extra diced vegetables to the top e.g. diced peppers and courgettes.
+Foods Breakfast cereals Choose one that is low in sugar and salt content and add flavour by serving with fruit - use fresh fruit, lightly stewed fruit or canned fruit, but fresh fruit is best Yogurts and fromage frais Buy whole milk plain, unsweetened varieties and mix them in equal quantities with fresh fruit or mashed fruit Biscuits, cookies, puddings, cakes and ice cream Give a small serving and add some extra fruit or dried fruit on the side - limit to one meal per day Vegetable sauces Add in some herbs or spices for more flavouring and more nutrients Cheese sauces Use small amounts and add some extra grated cheese Pizzas Before heating in the oven add some extra diced vegetables to the top e.g. diced peppers and courgettes.
 Add some extra grated cheese on top Ready meals These do not generally have a large amount of vegetables.
 Always serve a small portion of the ready meal and add some extra vegetables such as sliced salad vegetables or a serving of peas or corn that can be quickly prepared from a frozen packet Sweets and chocolates Keep servings small and always give as part of a pudding at the end of a meal - not as a reward or treat in between meals.
-Darker chocolate has more nutrients Snacks Give nutritious snacks such as sandwiches, fruit and vegetable sticks, scones, pancakes, breadsticks and cheese, yogurt and fromage frais, and breakfast cereal with milk.
+Darker chocolate has more nutrients Snacks Give nutritious snacks such as sandwiches, fruit and vegetable sticks with a hummus or yogurt dip, scones, pancakes, breadsticks and cheese, yogurt and fromage frais, and breakfast cereal with milk.
 Snack bars such as cereal bars are often very high in fat and sugar.
 However they also contain some nutritious ingredients such as nuts, seed, oats or other cereals.
 Consider them as a biscuit or cake and offer your toddler small amounts served with some fresh or canned fruit.
 Packet snack foods such as crisps, potato rings and puffs contain fat and salt and virtually no nutrients.
-They are not suitable for toddlers and should be limited to very occasional small amounts such as three or four crisps.
+They are not suitable for toddlers and should be limited to small amounts such as three or four crisps less than once per week.
 A whole packet has too many calories, and too much fat and salt for your toddler